Ryzhara/pygvas/docs/enum_property.md

-# Enum Property Binary Format
+# Enum PropertyFactory Binary Format

 ## Overview
 Enum properties in GVAS files store enumeration values with their associated type.
 The format includes both the enum type name and the specific enum value.